flyntwp/flynt-docs/content/guide/configuration/page-templates.md

 Flynt\echoHtmlFromConfigFile('default.json');
 ```

+Here, we pass the configuration file `default.json` to the [`echoHtmlFromConfigFile`](/guide/core/api/#echo-get-htmlfromconfig) function from the [Flynt Core](/guide/core/) plugin.

-The JSON template configuration files are found in `config/templates`.
-These configuration files define the [components](/guide/components/what-is-component) and their [areas](/guide/components/what-is-component/#what-is-an-area) which are loaded into the template.
+All configuration files are found in `config/templates` and define the [components](/guide/components/what-is-component/) and their [areas](/guide/components/what-is-component/#what-is-an-area) which are loaded into the template.

-Take `config/templates/default.json` as an example.
-This template contains the `DocumentDefault` component, with one area within it: `layout`.
-The `layout` area contains the `LayoutSinglePost` component, which in turn has three nested [areas](/guide/components/what-is-component/#what-is-an-area): `mainHeader`, `pageComponents`, and `mainFooter`.
-In addition, the `pageComponents` area contains the `ComponentLoaderFlexible` component.
+In essence, these templates build a "Construction Plan", which is created and then rendered by the Flynt Core plugin.
+[The Core section of the documentation explains in detail how this Construction Plan works](/guide/core/construction-plan/).

+As an example for one of these config files, take `config/templates/default.json`.

 ```json
 {